The Lewes Bonfire Night Celebrations : History

 In 1906 Police prohibited bonfires in the street and the dragging of burning tar barrels.
 This order was breached and the Police arrested four leading Bonfire Boys, who were subsequently acquitted at court.
 A crowd of Bonfire Boys then marched to the towns police station, lit a bonfire in the road outside and celebrated the acquittal’s unopposed.

-In 1922, The Lewes war memorial was erected near the site of the Martyrs Burnings, it was designed by Canadian sculptor, Vernon March and unveiled to thousands and dedicated in a civic and military ceremony on September 6th by General Henry Crichton Sclater.
+In 1922, The Lewes war memorial was erected on the site of the long gone St Nicholas Church, the bell “Old Gabriel” survives and now hangs in the Market Tower just around the corner.
+The Church would have had a front row seat view of the Martyrs Burnings outside the Star Inn now the Lewes Town Hall.
+The memorial was designed by Canadian sculptor, Vernon March and unveiled to thousands and dedicated in a civic and military ceremony on September 6th by General Henry Crichton Sclater.
 There are three angels in bronze, two seated at the base (Peace and Liberty) and one at the top (Victory).

 On the Lewes war memorial there are recorded 236 names of the fallen during the 1st World War and approximately 129 names that fell during the 2nd World War, In the same year, marching to this memorial by the Bonfire Societies started, to remember the dead of that war, and wars since began.
 And continues to this very day as a very important part of the Lewes Bonfire Night Celebrations.